Using Unicode in C/C++

 The good news is that if you use wchar_t* strings and the family of functions related to them such as wprintf, wcslen, and wcslcat, you are dealing with Unicode values.
 In the C++ world, you can use std::wstring to provide a friendly interface.
 My only complaint is that these are 32-bit (4 byte) characters, so they are memory hogs for all languages.
 The reason for this choice is that it guarantees each possible character can be represented by one value.
 Contrary to popular belief, it is possible for a Unicode character to require multiple 16-bit values.
 While these characters are rare, it is dangerous to hard code that belief into your software, particularly as computers spread through more of the world, and as people create new characters.

 There are two questions when writing software that must deal with Unicode: What format do you use for data that goes in and out of your software, and what format do you use internally?
 For the internal format, as Tim Bray explains: pick UTF-8 or UTF-16 and stick with it.
 It hardly matters which one, as long as you are consistent.
-I would add a small note: Use UTF-32 If it makes your life easier to assume each character is a single value, or if you don't care about memory.
-It is better supported by the standard C and C++ libraries.
+However, it seems to me that UTF-8 is the standard choice of most software I encounter these days, so that is what I personally recommend.
 For external data, things get much more difficult.
 Tim Bray recommends using XML, but I would only do that if the application already has a dependency on an XML parser.
 If you don't, I prefer UTF-8, mostly because some of the time it will work as expected with older software.

 Other Resources